 - 6.5-inch custom heavy-duty speaker

 - Rock-solid design

-Another 10-watt route you can go, this time at the higher end of our 100 dollar budget would be the Vox Pathfinder Combo amp.
-Again, it is a modern solid-state amp but pleasantly it serves up some authentic-sounding vintage Vox tones.
+Another 10-watt route you can go, this time at the higher end of our $100 budget, would be the Vox Pathfinder Combo amp (one of our favorite small amps).
+Again, it is a modern solid-state amp, but it pleasantly serves up some authentic-sounding vintage Vox tones.

-The ten watts of power dishes out the decibels quite impressively as far as the overdrive channel is concerned.
-The clean is much quieter comparatively but overall volume levels are surprising.
-With a closed-back and a custom-built, heavy-duty 6.5-inch speaker it delivers sound with clarity between the mids and distinctive trebles.
+The 10 watts of power dishes out the decibels quite impressively as far as the overdrive channel is concerned.
+The clean is much quieter comparatively, but overall volume levels are surprising.
+With a closed back and a custom-built, heavy-duty 6.5-inch speaker, it delivers sound with clarity between the mids and distinctive trebles.

 The case has classic good looks with Vox’s familiar diamond stitching in a red, gold, and green mix all over the front grille cloth.
-The build quality surpasses a lot of the mid-range amps we have looked at so is worth the extra dollars.
+The build quality surpasses a lot of the midrange amps we have looked at.
+As such, it’s worth the extra dollars.

-The 1/4-inch line-out is filtered, so you can hook it up to an audio interface send a filtered signal or listen to it authentically with a decent set of headphones.
+The 1/4-inch line-out is filtered so that you can hook it up to an audio interface, send a filtered signal, or listen to it authentically with a decent set of headphones.

-Our verdict: The Vox Pathfinder is a genuine all-rounder – exceptionally well-made, impressive 6.5-inch custom speaker and well equipped for tone- sculpting.
-With 2-channels (clean/overdrive), 3-band EQ decent volume levels for a 10-watt amp, and a price just shy of our budget cap it is a top contender for best amp under $100.
+Verdict: The Vox Pathfinder is a genuine all-rounder – exceptionally well-made, impressive 6.5-inch custom speaker, and well-equipped for tone-sculpting.
+With two channels (clean/overdrive), 3-band EQ decent volume levels for a 10-watt amp, and a price just shy of our budget cap, it’s a top contender for best amp under $100.

 - Single-channel mini-amp